Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 What should I do if I notice any self-injury behaviors?

 - Contact your child's healthcare provider.
-He may need to refer your child to a mental health professional.
+He or she may need to refer your child to a mental health professional.

-- Talk with your child and listen to his feelings.
+- Talk with your child and listen to his or her feelings.

 Seek immediate care for any of the following: